Mediterranean and Middle East theatre of World War II: North Africa

 In North Africa, the Italians responded to the defeat of their Tenth Army by dispatching armour and motorised divisions.
 Germany dispatched the Afrika Korps in Operation Sonnenblume, to bolster the Italians with a mission to block further Allied attempts to drive the Italians out of the region.
-Its commanding officer—Erwin Rommel—seized on the weakness of his opponents and without waiting for his forces to fully assemble, rapidly went on the offensive.
-In March–April 1941, Rommel defeated the British forces facing him and forced the British and Commonwealth forces into retreat.
+Its commander was General Erwin Rommel and Rommel himself was subordinated to the Italian command.
+But Rommel seized on the weakness of his opponents and without waiting for his forces to fully assemble, rapidly went on the offensive.
+In March–April 1941, the German and Italian forces defeated the British forces and forced the British and Commonwealth forces into retreat.

 The Australian 9th Infantry Division fell back to the fortress port of Tobruk and the remaining British and Commonwealth forces withdrew a further 100 mi east to Sollum on the Libyan–Egyptian border.
-The Siege of Tobruk began by the main Axis force and a small German force pressed eastwards, retaking all territory lost to Operation Compass, and advanced into Egypt.
+The main Axis force began the Siege of Tobruk, and a small German force pressed eastwards, retaking all territory lost to Operation Compass, and advanced into Egypt.
 By the end of April, Sollum had fallen and the important Halfaya Pass captured.